Vegetative state: Misdiagnoses

 Statistical PVS misdiagnosis is common.
 An example study with 40 patients in the United Kingdom diagnosed with PVS reported 43% of the patients were considered to have been misdiagnosed, and another 33% had recovered whilst the study was underway.
 Some PVS cases may actually be a misdiagnosis of patients being in an undiagnosed minimally conscious state.
 Since the exact diagnostic criteria of the minimally conscious state were only formulated in 2002, there may be chronic patients diagnosed as PVS before the secondary notion of the minimally conscious state became known.

 Whether or not there is any conscious awareness with a patient's vegetative state is a prominent issue.
 Three completely different aspects of this should be distinguished.
 First, some patients can be conscious simply because they are misdiagnosed (see above).
 In fact, they are not in vegetative states.
 Second, sometimes a patient was correctly diagnosed but is then examined during the early stages of recovery.
 Third, perhaps some day the notion itself of vegetative states will change so to include elements of conscious awareness.
 Inability to disentangle these three example cases causes confusion.
-An example of such confusion is the response to an experiment using functional magnetic resonance imaging which revealed that a woman diagnosed with PVS was able to activate predictable portions of her brain in response to the tester's requests that she imagine herself playing tennis or moving from room to room in her house.
+An example of such confusion is the response to an experiment using functional magnetic resonance imaging (fMRI) which revealed that a woman diagnosed with PVS was able to activate predictable portions of her brain in response to the tester's requests that she imagine herself playing tennis or moving from room to room in her house.
 The brain activity in response to these instructions was indistinguishable from those of healthy patients.

 In 2010, Martin Monti and fellow researchers, working at the MRC Cognition and Brain Sciences Unit at the University of Cambridge, reported in an article in the New England Journal of Medicine that some patients in persistent vegetative states responded to verbal instructions by displaying different patterns of brain activity on fMRI scans.
 Five out of a total of 54 diagnosed patients were apparently able to respond when instructed to think about one of two different physical activities.
 One of these five was also able to "answer" yes or no questions, again by imagining one of these two activities.
 It is unclear, however, whether the fact that portions of the patients' brains light up on fMRI could help these patients assume their own medical decision making.

 In November 2011, a publication in The Lancet presented bedside EEG apparatus and indicated that its signal could be used to detect awareness in three of 16 patients diagnosed in the vegetative state.